 2017 AND A HISTORICAL LOW RISE HOTEL NEAR ORCHARD ROAD

-In 2017, I was back in Singapore looking for a hotel that had some of that old Singaporean character and history.
+On my 2017 Singapore visit, I looked for a hotel that had some of that famous old Singaporean character and history.
 I didn’t want to stay in a modern high-rise hotel.
 I found what I was looking for at the historical Goodwood Park hotel, close to Orchard Road.
 It’s a building that goes back to 1900 when it was the Teutonia Club for the expatriate German community.

-It changed hands in 1918 and renamed Goodwood Hall after the famous English racecourse.
+The hotel changed hands in 1918 and was renamed Goodwood Hall after the famous English racecourse.
 By 1922, it had become a restaurant entertainment centre.
 In that year, the legendary ballerina Anna Pavlova performed there.

-By 1929, it had become the Goodwood Park hotel, one of the best known hotels in Singapore by the end of the 1930’s.
-The Duke of Windsor stayed there when he was still the Prince of Wales.
+By 1929, it had become the Goodwood Park hotel, and by the end of the 1930’s, it was one of the best known hotels in Singapore attracting guests such as the Duke of Windsor and future King of England when he was still the Prince of Wales.

 You can’t get too much ‘old Singapore’ than that!
-It’s expensive – but not in the realm of other ‘old’ hotels like the Raffles, especially if you look out for a good deal!
+It’s expensive – but not in the realm of other ‘old’ hotels like the Raffles or the 1920’s built Fullerton, especially if you look out for a good deal!
 I got one dealing directly with the hotel, but it’s also worth checking other booking sites.

-They do a high tea here if you can’t afford to go to Raffles!
+They do a High tea here if you can’t afford the one at the Raffles!

 2019 and KATONG

-I enjoyed roaming the streets of Katong, soaking in beautiful old buildings, ancient shops, and a great community atmosphere.
+I enjoyed roaming the streets of Katong where you discover some of the oldest shops in Singapore, soak up the beautify of the old buildings and immerse yourself in a great community atmosphere.
 A taste of Singaporean history and culture worth seeking out.

 Katong is only a 15 minute drive from the central city, and about the same distance to Changi Airport.

-HOPE YOU ENJOY SOME OF MY KATONG PHOTOS BELOW
+HOPE YOU ENJOY SOME OF MY OTHER KATONG PHOTOS BELOW